Mawi137/ngx-image-cropper/README.md

 ### Inputs
 - `imageChangedEvent` - The change event from your file input
 - `format` - Output format (png, jpg, gif)
-- `maintainAspectRatio` - Keep width and height of cropped image equal
+- `maintainAspectRatio` - Keep width and height of cropped image equal according to the aspectRatio
+- `aspectRatio` - The width / height ratio (e.g. 1 / 1 for a square, 4 / 3, 16 / 9 ...)
-- `resizeToWidth` - Cropped image will be resized to this with (in px)
+- `resizeToWidth` - Cropped image will be resized to this with (in px) (default 0 = no resizing)

 ### Outputs
 - `imageCropped` - Emits a Base64 string of the cropped image each time it is cropped